eyuelberga/keywrite/docs/basic_usage.md

 It is possible to add more than one keyboard layout to an instance.
 This could be useful if you want users to pick from a selection of input methods.

-multiple layout definitions can be added during initialization.
+Multiple layout definitions can be added during initialization.

 ```javascript
 // keyboard layout definitions